 If you haven’t seen Joker, directed by Todd Phillips, then what are you doing with your life?
-Joker, portrayed on screen by Grammy award-winning actor Joaquin Phoenix, is a multi-layered character that captures the true nature of insanity.
+On-screen by Grammy award-winning actor Joaquin Phoenix, Joker is a multi-layered character that captures the true nature of insanity.

 The film opens with immense violence–that is honestly difficult to watch.
 As I was watching this scene, I couldn’t help but look away.
 I mean, poor Arthur, just trying to do his job before being abused.

-At the beginning of the film, I believed Arthur was a troubled guy who is just trying his best, however, by the end I was left wondering if it all really happened.
+At the beginning of the film, I believed Arthur was a troubled guy who is just trying his best; however, I was left wondering if it all really happened by the end.